 - In June 2015, the now-infamous hack of the US Office of Personnel Management (OPM) took its Electronic Questionnaires for Investigations Processing (e-QIP) system offline for a number of weeks, effectively stopping the agency from opening any new background investigations .

 These kinds of issues can affect cloud-based and third-party hosted data just as acutely as individual businesses and local data.
 Per a recent study by Emerson Network Power and Ponemon Institute, the second most prevalent cause of unplanned data center outage in 2015 was cybercrime - specifically Distributed Denial of Service attacks.
-(The #1 cause of outages remained the failure of Universal Power Supply systems, which are a favorite mitigation recommendation of Continuity professionals).In addition to a data center outage having a negative impact on a business’s image and critical functions, as we discussed last December, these outages can have a real impact on a business’s bottom line.
+(The #1 cause of outages remained the failure of Universal Power Supply systems, which are a favorite mitigation recommendation of Continuity professionals).In addition to a data center outage having a negative impact on a business’s image and critical functions these outages can have a real impact on a business’s bottom line.
 The average cost of a data center outage in 2015 rose to nearly $9,000 PER MINUTE of downtime.
 The average outage costs $740,357, with maximums in the millions - an 81% increase over 2010 .So, what can be done?To steal an idea from fellow Emergency Management professional Tim Reicker, true organizational resilience is really a coordination point between a number of functions that, all too often, operate in a vacuum or silo.First and foremost, risk assessments and business impact analyses must be kept up to date as businesses and organizations flatten out and put more and more of themselves online.
 Continuity and availability concerns should feature prominently in your questioning of third-party vendors and in your requirements analysis of new software and services.
 An inaccurate assessment of your interdependencies or your maximum tolerable downtime can cost you in both tangible and intangible ways.From there, there’s a lot to keep in mind.